InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/Protected Audience Support.md

 ## Object: InterestGroupAuctionIntent

-`BidResponse.ext.igi`: This extension to "Object: Bid" allows buyers and sellers to provide necessary signals in order to operate an Interest Group auction for a given ad slot. </br>
+`BidResponse.ext.igi`: This extension to "Object: BidResponse" allows buyers and sellers to provide necessary signals in order to operate an Interest Group auction for a given ad slot. </br>
 Must include at least one buyer (`igb`, in the bid response from the buyer to the seller) or at least one seller (`igs`, from the seller to the publisher) object, but not both.

 <table>